 When you begin the game, you choose a scenario, a storyteller, where to start on a randomly generated planet, and your starting colonists.
-The scenarios range from a single rich colonist to a primitive tribe of your own little spear throwing, berry gathering cave people.
+The scenarios ranges from a single rich colonist to a primitive tribe of your own little spear throwing, berry gathering cave people.

 The next step is the storyteller.
 This is essentially a type of AI that’s going to look at your situation and figure out what kind of events and drama it should throw at you.
 You also choose a difficulty setting to go alongside the storyteller.
 After that, you pick a spot on a planet with a variety of biomes, then choose from a list of randomly generated colonists, and you are ready to dive in.

 Your colonists aren’t heroes.
-They are generally normal people thrust together on a hostile planet.
-People that need to work together and survive.
+They are generally normal people thrust together on a hostile planet, people that need to work together and survive.
 They have their own traits and skills, and they interact with each other organically.

-You might have a doctor skilled in medicine but refuses to pick up a weapon.
+You might have a doctor skilled in medicine that refuses to pick up a weapon.
 Another might be a spoiled pop star who can charm visitors and recruit captives but won’t cook or clean.
 You might have a pyromaniac soldier who is your best defense against raiders but occasionally sets his bedroom on fire.

 When it comes to actually managing your colony, you do so indirectly.
 Your pawns are somewhat autonomous and do things based on their needs and what sort of priorities you set for them.
-You have to keep them warm in the winter.
-Cool in the summer, fed, sheltered, and entertained all while slowly preparing for whatever the storyteller is going throw at you.
+You have to keep them warm in the winter, cool in the summer, fed, sheltered, and entertained all while slowly preparing for whatever the storyteller is going throw at you.

 This could be anything from a pirate raid, a cold snap, a giant insect infestation, a rabid hoard of bunny rabbits, or a blight on your crops.
 Any of which can throw your plans spiraling out of control.

 Meanwhile, your pawns each have mental states and can break down if they are too stressed out.
 If pushed too far a colonist may simply become sad and wander aimlessly.
-Worse yet they may start attacking others…or…dig up a corpse and leave it on the kitchen table…For…reasons…
+Worse yet, they may start attacking others…or…dig up a corpse and leave it on the kitchen table…for…reasons…

 This can cause a domino effect of mental breaks.
-George walks in and sees his recently deceased wife’s corpse on the table.
+George walks in and sees his recently deceased wife’s body on the table.
 Now George snapped and killed the family dog.
 The dog was bonded to Amy, who then snapped and set the storage room on fire.
 Which had the medicine the doctor was using to help Walker the plague victim…and so on.

 Rimworld can get pretty dark at times.
 Not all stories have a happy ending, and your own may be lighter or darker depending on what you have your little colonists do to survive.
 It’s for you to decide how far your colonists are willing to go.
 Do they patch up captives and set them free?
-Or turn them into hats to sell (No, I’m not joking).
+Or turn them into hats to sell.
+(No, I’m not joking).

 Do you risk starvation over the long winter, eat the family pets, or worse…another colonist or captive?
 Can you take care and feed a colonist who lost his or her legs to a predator, or do you put them in the ground to save resources?